• Skip to main content

 Jump to Recipe

-These delicious pumpkin spice cupcakes come with an easy cream cheese lemon frosting and take just minutes to put together.
-Not overly sweet, these cupcakes make a fantastic light treat, perfect for the holiday season.
+These low sugar Pumpkin Spice Cupcakes come with an easy cream cheese lemon frosting and take just minutes to put together.
+They make a delicious treat, perfect for the holiday season.

 Cupcakes with white frosting in brown paper cases with saucer and white cup with coffee in background.

-These simple pumpkin spice cupcakes are healthier than typical cupcakes because they contain less sugar as well as fat (this includes the cream cheese frosting).
+These cupcakes contain approx. 30% less sugar as well as fat than typical cupcakes (this includes the cream cheese frosting).
+One pumpkin spiced cupcake contains approx. 250 calories.

 What is pumpkin spice

 If you are not sure what pumpkin spice actually is, well first of all there is no pumpkin in it!
 It is a combination of spices used for making various autumnal desserts which may or may not also contain pumpkin.
-These spices typically include cinnamon, ginger, allspice, cloves and nutmeg.
+These spices typically include:

 Pumpkin spice cupcakes ingredients and substitutions